sevdas/pomodoro/README.md

 ---

-- Start with universal selector (\*) to reset default browser settings.
+- I've start styling my timer with universal selector (\*) to reset default browser settings.
 - I used viewport units to set the color to the full browser height and width so the size is based on the users entire viewport.
-- To display / manipulate inner texts I used `.textContent` property after watched [this video](https://www.youtube.com/watch?v=1UsllDMhvN4)explaining how does it allows user input on the webpage.
+- To display / manipulate inner texts I used `.textContent` property after watched [this video](https://www.youtube.com/watch?v=1UsllDMhvN4) explaining how does it allows user input on the webpage.
+- This challenge helped me to visualise the async funtions in real life scenario.
+- Aside from manipulating data of hours, minutes and seconds, I also had a chance of making use of clearInterval and setInterval.

       <blockquote>
         If you can not explain it simply, then you don't understand it well enough.